celsiusnarhwal/RIL/docs/simple/index.md

 ## Usage

 Icons from Simple Icons can be used via `#!python icons.simple` or `#!python icons.si`.
-`#!python icons.simple` will be used throughout the rest of the documentation.

-Usage is very straightfoward:

 1. [Find the icon you want](https://simpleicons.org)
 2. Pass its name to `#!python icons.simple`